herolab-uga/ROS-SEAL/README.md

 ### 3.5.
 A Gaussian Process node
-Each robot should have a gaussian estimation map generated from the [GPMix](https://github.com/yangggzhang/Heterogeneous-Multi-Robot-Adaptive-Sampling.gitg) package.
+Each robot should have a Gaussian estimation map generated from the [GPMix](https://github.com/yangggzhang/Heterogeneous-Multi-Robot-Adaptive-Sampling.gitg) package.

 ### 3.6.
 A map Generator node
-For the multi-robot case, there is a node that convert all the GP maps into one occu[ancy map.
+For the multi-robot case, there is a node that convert all the GP maps into one occupancy map.
 You can use [this](http://wiki.ros.org/multirobot_map_merge) package.

 ## 4. Launch
 Run the SEAL package after installation on a robot and source bash and /devel/setuup.sh file: